Chatham/ServiceStack.Text.EnumMemberSerializer/README.md

 #Example Configuration

-Configure Explicit Enumerations
+Configure explicit enumerations:
 ```c#
 new EnumSerializerConfigurator()
   .WithEnumTypes(new Type[] { typeof(ReturnPolicy) })
   .Configure();
 ```

-Configure all enumerations in the ExampleCode namespce for all assemblies in my current app domain:
+Configure all enumerations in the ExampleCode namespace for all assemblies in my current app domain:
 ```c#
 new EnumSerializerConfigurator()
   .WithAssemblies(AppDomain.CurrentDomain.GetAssemblies())